irsbugs/cmrt/Who can Login.md

 * CMRT_Admin

-In the CiviCRM System Administrators Guide:
+From the CiviCRM System Administrators Guide:
 [Synchronize WordPress users to CiviCRM contacts](https://docs.civicrm.org/sysadmin/en/latest/integration/wordpress/#synchronize-wordpress-users-to-civicrm-contacts)

 CiviCRM offers a function to synchronize users to contacts: CiviCRM will check each user record for a contact record.
 A new contact record will be created for each user where one does not already exist.
 To perform this function go to **Administer -> Users and Permissions -> Synchronize Users to Contacts**.
+This is automatic upon cli

 The CiviCRM database will be synchronized to contain the above five *Contacts*.